CentaurusInfra/alnair/storage-caching/k-v-store/README.md

     tty: true
     stdin: true
 ```
-DL Job will automatically start once data are loaded from S3 to Redis.
+The Imagenet job will automatically start once data are loaded from S3 to Redis.
 The GM checks and copies data only if they are unavailable in the Cache Cluster or modified since last use.
 Therefore, the time in the first execution includes the time of downloading data.